edouardklein/businessclassif/Notebook.md

 Then and only then we can work on vizualization in order to make things look good.
 Ideas about that :

 one dot is one firm :
-- Drawing the graph on the FP/FN space
+- Drawing the graph on the FP-FN space

 one dot is one classifier :
-- Drawing a graph on the precision/recall space
+- Drawing a graph on the precision-recall space
-- Drawing a graph on the FP/FN% space
+- Drawing a graph on the %FP-%FN space

 Order of business :
- - Modify [data_load.py](data_load.py) to have a mapping with the supercategories
+ - Modify [data_load.py](data_load.py) to have a mapping with the supercategories.
+Done.
  - Create [Exp7.py](Exp7.py) to run at least one method on the whole dataset and store the results in a dictionary
  - Create [Exp7_graphs.ipynb](Exp7_graphs.ipynb) to vizualize those results